whyboris/utilitarianism.net/content/types-of-utilitarianism.md

 _→ Main article: [Theories of Well-Being](/theories-of-wellbeing)_

-Classical utilitarianism accepts _hedonism_ as a theory of well-being, which is defined as follows:
+Classical utilitarianism accepts _hedonism_ as a theory of well-being, which we define as follows:

 > **Hedonism is the view that well-being consists in, and only in, the balance of positive over negative conscious experiences.**